stepanataccolade/docsv2/sources/ci_subscriptions.md

     * Kernel Version: 3.19.0-51-generic
     * Operating System: Ubuntu 14.04.3 LTS

-Please note that the stable version has been tested rigorously to work generically accross the board and the unstable image has been tested for specific requirements.
+Please note that the stable version has been tested rigorously to work generically across the board and the unstable image has been tested for specific requirements.

 ### Deployment key